 This study represents several centuries of collective fishing experience; however, the following limitations deserve consideration.
 First, we were only able to interview 27 fishermen, with higher spatial coverage in some areas such as the western portions of the Gulf of Maine, while others were sparser (i.e., Georges Bank and the eastern section of the Gulf of Maine).
 Additional interviews in these underrepresented areas would enhance our ability to use fisher ecological knowledge to quantify and delineate the cod footprint throughout its range.
 Previous efforts to extract fisher ecological knowledge from the Northeast groundfish fishery regarding cod spawning areas (DeCelles et al. 2017) and cod stock structure (Ames 2004) were able to interview 30-40 fishermen.
 Both were conducted 1 to 2 decades ago, prior to the extensive contraction of the fishery that has occurred since then.
 Our efforts represent a solid proportion of the remaining active fishers and are an attempt to capture this valuable information while still available.
 Future efforts to quantify the distribution and abundance of groundfish species in the northeastern U.S. will be challenged by the paucity of fishers still actively fishing in this region.
 However, similar challenges exist for the NEFSC trawl survey, with ageing survey vessels, offshore wind lease sites, gear conflict, and other challenges limiting the ability of the survey to comprehensively sample the region.
-Another limitation of the study is the inability of fishers to land cod during the final period.
+Another limitation of the study is the inability of fishers to land cod during the final period due to reduced quotas.
 A targeted collaborative survey bringing together fishers and scientists could be designed to sample and validate the avoidance portion of the footprint, which in turn would potentially help rebuild trust in fisheries science and management in the region.

 We interviewed groundfish fishermen about the current and past distribution of cod in the Gulf of Maine and used their collective knowledge to develop cod footprints or heat maps in the region.
-Their collective knowledge is built from spending several months at sea often targeting cod in the earlier two time periods and then avoiding them in the more recent time period.
+Their collective knowledge is built from spending several months at sea often targeting cod in the earlier two periods and then avoiding them in the more recent period.
 Cod stock assessments have been fraught with retrospective patterns over the past couple of decades resulting from disagreements between harvesting and catch rates (Wiedenmann and Jensen 2018).
 This reoccurring problem suggests that additional sources of data on the distribution of cod in the Gulf of Maine would benefit fisheries management.
 Furthermore, the cod footprint offers an opportunity to groundtruth whether fisheries independent data sources such as the NEFSC trawl survey with low sample volume are adequately sampling cod.
 In addition, it could help inform efforts to establish a targeted survey aimed at quantifying the abundance of cod in the Gulf of Maine.
 Fisher ecological knowledge about the distribution and abundance of key species should be incorporated into fisheries science and management more regularly.
 Adding it as a term of reference in fisheries stock assessments would elevate its importance while also potentially giving fishing communities greater agency in fisheries management.

 Acknowledgements